-Table 5.1 at pages 159 to 164 of the NHMRC Guidelines outlines the recommended minimum frequencies for routine cleaning of various items in healthcare facilities.
+The following table outlines the recommended minimum frequencies for routine cleaning of various items in healthcare facilities.
 It is applicable to all settings (although some items may not be relevant to all settings) and is presented by level of risk as per the key below.
 The table has been developed to provide a benchmark guide to best-practice cleaning schedules.
 Facilities should develop and implement a local cleaning schedule and policy that suits their environment,

-For low risk rehabilitation, long-term care, or office-based environments:
+For low risk rehabilitation, long-term care, or office based environments:

-- Medical surface detergent or a detergent wipe that is registered as a Class I Medical Device with the TGA (for cleaning of surfaces and frequently touched objects in clinical, patient and resident areas).
+- 1. Medical surface detergent or a detergent wipe that is registered as a Class I Medical Device with the TGA (for cleaning of surfaces and frequently touched objects in clinical, patient and resident areas).
 This detergent or detergent wipe should be recommended with clear instructions in regards to materials compatibility. - 2.
 Where transmission-based precautions are required, a TGA-registered hospital grade disinfectant must be used if a disinfectant is required.
 The disinfectant chosen should have label claims against the organism of concern.